toirl/plorma/docs/source/userguide/task.rst

         A task can be assigned to other users.
 Assigning a task to a user means that this user is responsible to work on the task.

+        If a task has no assignee than it can be be taken by others.

 .. index:: Resolution
 .. index:: State